Visitor Health & Safety Guidelines

 Requiring face coverings for all guests and personnel in public areas.

 Encouraging limited capacity in elevators and other public spaces.

-Thoroughly being cleaned and disinfected, following the health and safety protocol enforced by the Government and the PRTC, including the proper sanitation of kitchenware, glassware, and utensils.
+Thoroughly cleaned and disinfected, including the proper sanitation of kitchenware, glassware and utensils.

 A full copy of the Health & Safety Measures established by the Puerto Rico Tourism Company can be found here.